SkyVenture112/WikipediaGame/WGIP.md

         def calculate_similarity(embedding1, embedding2):
-           use the NLP model to calculate the similarity between two embeddings return the degree of similarity // This would be used to choose which links to travel to later in the search ("guiding" the algorithm)
+           use the NLP model to calculate the similarity between two embeddings return the degree of similarity // This would be used to choose which links to travel to later in the search

         for each link in the current page: if page has not been visited: